Construction Law

 Basics of Short-Time Work Allowance

-The Short-Time Work Allowance (KUG) is a financial support provided by the Federal Employment Agency to secure jobs during economically difficult times.
-Companies can reduce the working hours of their employees, with the lost salary being partially compensated by the KUG.
-In general, employees without children receive 60 percent, and those with at least one child receive 67 percent of the net earnings difference.
+The Short-time Work Allowance (KUG) is a financial support provided by the Federal Employment Agency to secure jobs in economically difficult times.
+Companies can reduce the working hours of their employees, with the missing salary partially compensated by the KUG.
+In general, employees without children receive 60 percent, and those with at least one child receive 67 percent of the net wage difference.

-In the construction industry, the so-called short-time work allowance for the season is used, which is specifically intended for the bad weather period from December 1 to March 31.
-This regulation allows construction companies to continue employing their workers even during weather-related work stoppages, thus keeping them employed year-round.
+In the construction industry, the so-called short-time work allowance for seasonal work is used, which is specifically intended for the bad weather period from December 1 to March 31.
+This regulation allows construction companies to continue employing their employees even in the case of weather-related work stoppages, thus keeping them in paid work throughout the year.

 Application conditions and requirements

-To be eligible for the seasonal short-time work allowance, employees must fully utilize their working time entitlement in advance.
-Exceptions exist when the entitlement is used for further training purposes.
-It is important to note that the seasonal short-time work allowance is subject to tax and affects the progression reservation.
+In order to be eligible for seasonal short-time work compensation, employees must fully utilize their working time balance in advance.
+Exceptions apply if the balance is used for further training purposes.
+It is important to note that seasonal short-time work compensation is subject to tax and affects the progression limitation.

-The regulations on KUG in the construction industry not only contribute to the stability of the businesses but also protect employees from seasonal unemployment.
-The ability to manage employees through economic or weather-related dry spells without having to dismiss them strengthens the bond between employers and employees and promotes long-term job security.
+The regulation regarding KUG in the construction industry not only contributes to the stability of businesses but also protects employees from seasonal unemployment.
+The ability to retain employees during economic downturns or weather-related dry periods without having to dismiss them strengthens the bond between employers and employees and promotes long-term employment security.

 Conclusion

-Short-time work allowance is a central measure for the protection of jobs in the construction industry, which is of great value for both employers and employees in times of economic uncertainty.
-Through targeted support during the bad weather period, the construction industry remains flexible and resilient to seasonal fluctuations.
+Short-time work benefits are a central measure for the preservation of jobs in the construction industry, which are of great value to both employers and employees in times of economic uncertainty.
+Through targeted support during the bad weather period, the construction sector remains flexible and resilient to seasonal fluctuations.

 Do you have any open questions?

-Then Bau GPT is here for you!
-Our AI assistant is specialized in the construction industry and can help you with your questions.
+Then Bau GPT is at your side!
+Our AI assistant specializes in the construction industry and can assist you with any questions you may have.

 Feature Image Do you have any open questions?